the-turing-way/the-turing-way/book/content/code_styling/Code_Styling.md

 Have you ever opened a syntax or script file two years after running an analysis, only to find that not only have you no memory of the code, but you've forgotten the language too?
 On top of this you have a load of comments, such as "# Add this later", or "# WHAT WAS I THINKING???", and variables of "df_1_new", "new_dat_4_r".
 If you have a larger project, perhaps your filenames include "dat_analsis_1_FINAL_.R" and "data_analysis_2_FINAL_2.R"?

-This is frustrating enough when it is just you reading back on it, but imagine cloning these files from github, or the Open Science Framework
+This is frustrating enough when it is just you reading back on it, but imagine cloning these files from github, or the Open Science Framework.

 Not only do you have no memory of what was meant, but you never knew in the first place!

 This chapter aims to introduce some principals of code hygine, including style, naming conventions, creating useful comments, and will briefly discuss the concept of *linting*, which is a real time error checking process that many integrated development environments (IDE) include.
 Keeping this advice in mind will help you create reusable, and easily adaptable code.

 ## Code Styling